reactjs/react.dev/content/docs/reference-react-component.md

 - **React elements.** Typically created via [JSX](/docs/introducing-jsx.html).
 For example, `<div />` and `<MyComponent />` are React elements that instruct React to render a DOM node, or another user-defined component, respectively.
 - **Arrays and fragments.** Let you return multiple elements from render.
 See the documentation on [fragments](/docs/fragments.html) for more details.
 - **Portals**.
-Let you render children into a different DOM subtree.
+Lets you render children into a different DOM subtree.
 See the documentation on [portals](/docs/portals.html) for more details.
 - **String and numbers.** These are rendered as text nodes in the DOM.
 - **Booleans or `null`**.
 Render nothing.
 (Mostly exists to support `return test && <Child />` pattern, where `test` is boolean.)